Ale Narendra: Early life

-He was born in Aliabad in Hyderabad, Hyderabad State to Ale Ramalingam and his wife Ale Pushpavati in a Hindu community.
+He was born in a Padmasali family in Aliabad of Hyderabad State to Ale Ramalingam and his wife Ale Pushpavati.
 He has a younger brother, Ale Shyam, a pracharak in RSS.

 Career

 He was a member of Rashtriya Swayamsevak Sangh and later joined the political party Jan Sangh in 1962.

 BJP

 He later joined Bharatiya Janata Party after the dissolution of Jan Sangh.

 He represented Himayatnagar assembly constituency thrice in 1983, 1994 and 1997.
 He was a strong support to the public and true leader.
 By his early age he was RSS acolyte and with all the public support he turned out to be a leader of that time.

 He won as MP from Medak in 1999 and 2004 from Medak Lok Sabha constituency.
 He was the state minister of Rural Development in UPA I.

 Founding Telangana Sadhana Samithi

 In 2001 he quit BJP in protest against not granting statehood to Telangana and launched a party called Telangana Sadhana Samithi (TSS) for achieving Telangana state.
 He, later on, merged with TRS Telangana Rashtra Samithi before he was asked to resign due to corruption charges.